geoffgould.net

 was succeeded (not to be confused with "replaced") by an actor whose sole claim to fame for being chosen was that of a vaudeville act in which he stuffed ferrents down his trousers.
 (Not exactly RADA...)

-Now, recently in England, after nearly twenty years "in hiatus," Doctor Who has been "revived," but while nothing like its original flavour, and with some Getting Used To, the current actor (David Tennant) understands the role, and is perfect for it/as the Doctor.
-Thankfully it's a role he's wanted to play the role his entire life.
+Now, recently in England, after nearly twenty years "in hiatus," Doctor Who has been "revived," but while nothing like its original flavour, and with some Getting Used To, the 10th incarnation being played by David Tennant who understands the role, and is perfect for it/as the Doctor.
+Thankfully it's a role he'd wanted to play the role his entire life.

 Back to top of page